-Two mail-order ramen delivery businesses battling it out to deliver restaurant-quality ramen right to your doorsteps.
+Two (neither reigned supreme and both are unfortunately out of business) mail-order ramen delivery businesses battling it out to deliver restaurant-quality ramen right to your doorsteps.
 Whose ramen service will reign supreme?
 Allez cuisine (that’s an Iron Chef Japan reference)!

 Ever since the pandemic, there has been a massive spike in mail-order to online delivery, and that trend will most likely remain commonplace.
 Except which ramen service becomes a reoccurring charge on your credit card will come down to one of these two, in a battle where only one can reign supreme.